 AR is definitely not needed for every app; however, some companies are seeing significant enhancement in business by adding AR into the mix.
 There are two basic ways to merge AR and mobile apps together:

 In contrast to VR, AR is slightly lower-maintenance.
 It’s available to anyone with a relatively new smartphone or tablet with a high-resolution screen.
 That being said, special glasses and other devices will enable more immersive AR experiences, as well as increased awareness around what AR actually IS.
-Some of this development will be early-adopter catnip, but Forrester research predicts that by 2025, about 14 million US workers will wear smart glasses.
+Some of this development will be early-adopter catnip, but most researchers predict that about 14 million US workers will wear smart glasses by 2025.